Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 f'({self.in_features} -> {self.out_features})')

-• Lines 30-35: We parameterize the attention mechanism with separate a_left and a_right vectors instead of a single concatenated vector.
-This is mathematically equivalent but computationally efficient — we avoid explicitly constructing all N2 concatenated feature pairs.
+• Lines 30-35: the attention mechanism is parameterized with separate a_left and a_right vectors rather than a single concatenated vector.
+This is mathematically equivalent but computationally efficient, since it avoids the explicit construction of all N2 concatenated feature pairs.

-• Lines 67-71: We mask attention to the graph structure by setting non-neighbor entries to -infinity before softmax.
-After softmax, these entries become zero — the model only attends to actual neighbors.
+• Lines 67-71: attention is masked to the graph structure by setting non-neighbor entries to negative infinity before softmax.
+After softmax, these entries become zero, so the model attends only to actual neighbors.

 Multi-Head GAT Model